Methadone Clinic Norristown, PA

 Central Behavioral Health Substance Abuse Services

 Central Behavioral Health Substance Abuse Services is a methadone clinic in Norristown, PA.
-It is located in Montgomery County at 1201 Dekalb Street, 19401 zip.
-Central Behavioral Health Substance Abuse Services provides outpatient treatment and regular outpatient treatment.
-Other than methadone treatment, Central Behavioral Health Substance Abuse Services offers marital/couples counseling, individual counseling and substance use education.
-Central Behavioral Health Substance Abuse Services provides medication assisted services to men and women.
+It is situated in Montgomery County at 1201 Dekalb Street, 19401 zip.
+Central Behavioral Health Substance Abuse Services provides regular outpatient treatment and outpatient treatment.
+Other than methadone treatment, Central Behavioral Health Substance Abuse Services offers individual counseling, marital/couples counseling and employment counseling or training.
+Central Behavioral Health Substance Abuse Services provides medication-assisted treatment to men and women.

 24/7 help with treatment